needle-mirror/com.unity.cloud.identity/Documentation~/samples.md

 # Samples | Integrate Identity samples in a Unity project

-You can use the Identity samples to retrieve a valid access token for a user and manage UI states.
-The Authentication sample outlines how to listen to Authentication state changes in your application to manage the visibility and interactabilty of GameObjects, and the [Get User Information](use-case-getting-user-information.md) sample outlines how to use an access token to retrieve information about the user.
+You can use the Identity samples to retrieve a valid access token for a user and manage UI states. <li>The Authentication sample outlines how to listen to Authentication state changes in your application to manage the visibility and interactabilty of GameObjects.</li>
+<li>The [Get User Information](use-case-getting-user-information.md) sample outlines how to use an access token to retrieve information about the user.</li>

 ## Prerequisites